Osteoarthritis of the knee

 Ergonomic adjustments

-Exercises for osteoarthritis of the knee
+Exercises for knee osteoarthritis

 Regular exercise strengthens the knee joint and improves mobility.
 The following exercises can be performed at home:

-- Wall squats – Stand with your back against a wall, bend your knees slightly, and hold for 5–10 seconds.
+- Wall squats – Stand with your back against a wall, bend your knees slightly and hold for 5–10 seconds.
 Repeat ten times.

 Return to activity and prevention